 “Shrooms”, or a less colloquial term of Psilocybin Mushrooms, is another beloved entity of the Psychedelic Family.
 In the initial hour of consumption, it’ll leave your stomach tangled in knots.
 You’ll feel queasy, ill-suited, and tremendously lethargic.
 Then between hour one and two, the surrounding elements will perceptibly and dramatically begin to change.
 Shapes will begin to distort in peculiar fashions; the sickening restraint will no longer reside, as a euphoric sentiment will manifest seemingly from within thin air.
 Depending on potency and consumption amount, it can derail the actuality of your reality from anywhere between four and eight hours.
 Beyond initial nauseation, the only undesired trait that this drug possesses is a wickedly repugnant and odious taste: a vile desiccation that no human taste bud could ever entertain as enjoyable.

-Yet, steadily in nearly fatiguing analyzation, I gaze upon the shrooms (as still in my periphery is the chocolate soaked pants) and an idea has formed from that: LET’S CREATE A CHOCOLATE-SHROOM FONDUE.
+Steadily, in nearly fatiguing analyzation, I continue to gaze upon the shrooms (as still in my periphery is the chocolate soaked pants) where an idea has formed from that: LET’S CREATE A CHOCOLATE-SHROOM FONDUE.
 Brilliant!–And surely in nothing more than a short-stinted moment of dabbling within mischevious and innovative thought, I set course upon mixing and consuming of the two.
 Proudly, I begin submerging cap by cap and gram after gram into the chocolatey slew, where rapidly, here, I eat nearly faster than my mouth can chew!
 And sheerly I must be a culinary genius!–a savant or a prodigy of the most pristine and highest–

 What is that?
 (I just thought)–